SupriyaBC/Programming-with-C/README.md

    - Ensure that the program terminates gracefully after displaying the employee details.
    - Validate user inputs wherever necessary to prevent erroneous data entry.
    - Make use of functions where applicable to improve code readability and modularity.

+# Basic Queue Implementation in C

+This repository contains a simple C program that implements a basic queue data structure using an array.

+## Problem Statement

+You are tasked with implementing a basic queue data structure in C. The queue should support the following operations:

+1. **Insertion**: Allows inserting elements into the queue.
+2. **Display**: Displays the elements currently present in the queue.

+### Requirements

+1. **Queue Implementation**: Implement a queue using an array with a fixed size.
+2. **Insertion Operation (`insert()`)**:
+   - Prompt the user to enter an integer element to insert into the queue.
+   - Check for queue overflow condition.
+   - Insert the element at the rear end of the queue.
+3. **Display Operation (`display()`)**:
+   - Display the elements currently present in the queue.
+   - Check for an empty queue condition.